 My Approach to Farrier Work:

 I am committed to you and your horse.
 It is through the intentional ideals we hold at Dixie’s Farrier Service that I am able to provide quality work.
 First is education.
 Understanding anatomy is essential; a horse’s hoof and limb are complex and intricate.
 I understand that everything I do with the feet of your horse affects the rest of their body and their body affects the feet.
 From cellular structure to conformation to nutrition, I am continually learning for you.
 Whether it is attending a week long conference on hoof care, studying anatomy models and textbooks in the office, or simply surrounding myself with other farriers that have more education and experience, I am committed to learning more all the time.

 Kia Apple: Director of Social Media/Marketing

 I joined Dixie’s Farrier Service at the beginning of 2017 and immediately grew to love their mission and passion.
 I have learned so much from this job and am continually learning to best serve our clients and horses.
 I cannot contain my excitement for what is to come for this wonderful company.

-Other things I enjoy are photography, drawing, volunteering, music, and being a therapeutic riding instructor.
+Other things I enjoy are photography, volunteering, and being a therapeutic riding instructor.